digiltd/oh-rtd-test/Samples-Rules.md

     end

-### Hager KNX actor roller shutter actor position feedback
+### Hager KNX roller shutter actor position feedback

 Some Hager actors have have an unusual feedback object for position and alarms.
 With this rule the position of the roller shutter is set according to the state of the feedback object: